 Basic Knife Skills

 Meal prep is one of the first skills we teach our students in the Culinary Nutrition Expert Program.
-Preparing ingredients, snacks, condiments and entire meals ahead of time make it so much easier to stick to your healthy eating goals.
-With a few hours of prep you don’t need to worry about what you’ll be eating all week long, saving you time as well as money in the process.
-You can get started today with these 5 Essential Meal Prepping Tips.
+Preparing ingredients, snacks, condiments and entire meals ahead of time makes it so much easier to stick to your healthy eating goals.
+With a few hours of prep, you don’t need to worry about what you’ll be eating all week long, saving you time as well as money in the process.

 This basic cooking technique involves frying ingredients over medium to high heat (preferably in a healthy cooking oil) to cook them quickly and achieve browning and flavour.
 Sautéing is the foundation for many meals, including soups, stews, one-pot meals and Instant Pot recipes.